Antibiotic Resistant Bacteria Could Be Increasing Due to Greater Painkiller Use

 Sports-Betting-Addiction-Lawsuits

-The link to painkillers was found by Australian researchers from University of South Australia led by Dr. Hanbiao Chen, who studied nine commonly used non-antibiotic medications in residential aged care facilities including Advil, Voltarol, Tylenol, Furoscix, metformin, Lipitor, tramadol, temazepam and Sudafed.
-They examined how the various medications interacted with the antibiotic Cipro when used together and then monitored the creation or increase of Escherichia coli bacteria (E. coli).
+The link to painkillers was found by Dr. Hanbiao Chen and a team of Australian researchers from University of South Australia, who studied nine commonly used non-antibiotic medications in residential aged care facilities, including Advil, Voltarol, Tylenol, Furoscix, metformin, Lipitor, tramadol, temazepam and Sudafed.
+They examined how the various medications interacted with the antibiotic Cipro when used together, and then monitored the creation or increase of Escherichia coli bacteria (E. coli).

 The researchers conducted whole genome sequencing and were able to identify gene mutations that were linked with over-expression of other genes linked to antibiotic resistance.
 Of the medications, Advil (ibuprofen) and Tylenol (acetaminophen) significantly increased the frequency of E. Coli mutations, leading to more of the bacteria developing Cipro resistance.